Mindera/Alfie-Melmac-Performance-Testing/docs/global-artifacts/01.requirements-engineering/FURPS.md

 ## **Supportability**
 - **Kotlin** processes data and generates reports.
 - Uses **ADB (Android)** and **XCUI (iOS)** for test execution.
+- **Swift** is used for writing XCUI test commands for iOS device interaction.
 - Designed for **modularity** to support future features.

 ---